Skip to main content

 Beyond Single Genes a Systems Biology View

-The operates through intricate feedback loops, most notably the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+The endocrine system operates through intricate feedback loops, most notably the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins then stimulate the gonads to produce sex hormones.

 The sex hormones, in turn, signal back to the hypothalamus and pituitary to downregulate GnRH, LH, and FSH production, creating a self-regulating circuit.
 Genetic variations can influence every single node in this network.
 For example, SNPs in the GnRH receptor gene could alter pituitary sensitivity, affecting the baseline level of “drive” in the system.